WoltLab/docs.woltlab.com/docs/migration/wsc54/php.md

 ## Language Package Installation Plugin

-[WCF PR#4261](https://github.com/WoltLab/WCF/pull/4261) has added support for deleting existing phrases with the `language` package installation plugin.
+[WoltLab/WCF#4261](https://github.com/WoltLab/WCF/pull/4261) has added support for deleting existing phrases with the `language` package installation plugin.

 The current structure of the language XML files